ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-05-30-how-to-debug.md

 ### Footnotes

-[^1]: I think of tacit knowledge as know-how that is not explicitly defined or transferrable&mdash; just like riding a bike.
+[^1]: I think of tacit knowledge as know-how that is not explicitly defined&mdash; like riding a bike.
 [^2]: Yes, I've been learning pixel art for the past month!
-Please follow my alt-Twitter art account, [@pixineries](https://twitter.com/pixineries)!